ESL Activities

 shop-now-amazon

-What’s your top ESL game or activity that you like to do in a Halloween themed lesson?
-It is one of the options from this list or do you have an idea for another one?
+What’s your top ESL game or activity that you like to do in a Halloween-themed lesson?
+Is it one of the options from this list or do you have an idea for another one?
+If you are interested in other holiday ESL lessons, check out Christmas, Valentine’s Day and Thanksgiving.
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 About Jackie